dbactual/thomaspaine/content/works/letters/thomas-jefferson/to-thomas-jefferson-1789.md

    From the original letter from the Library of Congress.

-   After I got home, being alone and wanting amusement I sat down to explain to myself (for there is such a thing) my Ideas of national and civil rights and the distinction between them &mdash; I send them to you to see how nearly we agree &mdash;
+   After I got home, being alone and wanting amusement I sat down to explain to myself (for there is such a thing) my Ideas of natural and civil rights and the distinction between them &mdash; I send them to you to see how nearly we agree &mdash;